Teams is replacing Skype for Business – how does it (really) work for the user?

 There is one caveat here, if the other user has ever started Teams weeks/months ago, they are considered to be “activated in Teams” which means Ben no longer can initiate a new SfB conversation with that user.
 Ben can only initiate a new conversation with the other user in Teams and if that user is no longer using Teams (for example if they decided they didn’t like it), they will not receive it.
 However, if the other users initiates chat from SfB to Ben, Ben will be able to reply to SfB.

-And the absolutely best feature is that you have persistent chat experience over all devices so you can initiate a chat session in a web browser on your laptop, continue in the fat client on your desktop and keep the whole thread in your mobile device.
+The absolutely best feature is that you have persistent chat experience over all devices so you can initiate a chat session in a web browser on your laptop, continue in the fat client on your desktop and keep the whole thread in your mobile device.

-So in short, we would recommend to keep interoperability period as short as possible because some of the confusion it creates…
+So in short, we recommend to keep interoperability period as short as possible because some of the confusion it creates…

 - Again, if both users are in Teams you will get the full experience so I will not go into details there.